Juan Bautista Alberdi: Civil war

 Once in Buenos Aires, Alberdi became friends with Juan María Gutiérrez and Esteban Echeverría.
 They established the "Generation of '37", a group of liberal intellectuals that met at the Marcos Sastre literary hall.
 They criticized both factions of the Argentine Civil Wars, deeming the federalists too violent and the unitarians incapable to rule.
 They thought that both factions should end their disputes and work together.
 The governor Juan Manuel de Rosas forced Marcos Sastre to close the hall.
 Alberdi established then a women's magazine, "La Moda" (The fashion), writing with the pseudonym "Figarillo".
-Despite of the main focus, the magazine contained political content as well.
-Alberdi was concerned about the legal system of Argentina as well, and wrote Fragmento preliminar al estudio del derecho (Preliminary fragment of the study of law) to point problems and suggest solutions.
+Despite the main focus, the magazine contained political content as well.
+Alberdi was concerned about the legal system of Argentina as well and wrote Fragmento preliminar al estudio del derecho (Preliminary fragment of the study of law) to point problems and suggest solutions.
 The members of the Generation of '37 continued as a secret society, known as the "May Association" (in reference to the May Revolution), but the government discovered it.
 Most members emigrated to other countries; Alberdi emigrated to Uruguay in 1838.

-In Montevideo he got a degree as lawyer: he had already finished his studies in Buenos Aires, but refused to make the oath under Rosas' government.
+In Montevideo he got a degree as lawyer: he had already finished his studies in Buenos Aires but refused to make the oath under Rosas' government.
 Alberdi thought that the real problem in Argentina was not specifically Rosas, but the society that supported him.
 As a result, he thought that the generation of '37 should understand the reasons of such popular support, and how to earn it for themselves.
-He worked in antirosist publications, such as "El Grito Arjentino" (The Argentine Cry) and "Muera Rosas" (Death to Rosas).
+He worked in anti-Rosist publications, such as "El Grito Arjentino" (The Argentine Cry) and "Muera Rosas" (Death to Rosas).
 He also wrote theater plays, "La Revolución de Mayo" (The May Revolution) and "El gigante Amapolas" (The giant Poppies).
 The name of this last one was a word play with the last name of Rosas, as "Rosas" can be also understood in the Spanish language as the plural form of "Rosa", the Rose flower.
-Alberdi worked as well as secretary to Juan Lavalle, who made a military campaign against Rosas during the French blockade of the Río de la Plata, but left him for political disagreements.
+Alberdi worked as well as secretary to Juan Lavalle, who made a military campaign against Rosas during the French blockade of the Río de la Plata but left him for political disagreements.
 Manuel Oribe, president of Uruguay deposed during the Uruguayan Civil War and allied to Rosas, laid siege to Montevideo in 1840, so Alberdi left the city and moved to Europe, alongside Juan María Gutiérrez.